 In some ways, this is exactly how Japan keeps their streets clean of cigarette butts, and makes sure that the smoke doesn’t affect the people walking by.

-This was my list of no-no’s in Japanese society, you might want to remember these before going there.
-Some might seem a bit far-fetched but after all, “when in Japan, do as the Japanese do”, right?
+This is my list of some of the most important no-nos in Japanese society.
+You might want to remember these before going to Japan!
+Some might seem a bit far-fetched but after all, “When in Japan, do as the Japanese do”, right?